tjesi/TTM4205/README.md

 ### ChipWhisperer Lab (20 points)

-This assignment will contain lab work using the ChipWhisperer equipment.
+This assignment will contain side-channel attack (SCA) lab work using the ChipWhisperer equipment.

 The submission deadline is <font color='red'>December 6th at 23:59</font>.